-The students gained an understanding of the larger community beyond the walls of the school through excursions to the Sydney Aquarium, the Koala Park, and the Botanic Gardens.
-Members of the community came and shared their experiences with the students, thank you to the Gladesville Police, the Gladesville Firemen and Regina for demonstrating her nursing skills.
+The students gained an understanding of the larger community beyond the walls of the school through excursions to the Sydney Aquarium, the Koala Park and the Botanic Gardens, which we did towards the end of the year.
+This year we introduced travelling by minibus to eliminate contact with lots of adults and this worked well.
+It also provided the children with a different experience.
+We will continue using the bus for 2022.